 Visitor Suggestions:

 The weather at Windermere can vary widely in the summer and winter.
 The temperature may be different than what it is at sea level.
-We suggest brining:
+We suggest bringing:

 - Water